aleksandarsusnjar/graphql-wg/rfcs/ComprehensiveEnhacement.md

 - `__` - explicit root namespace
 - `graphql` - reserved space for future needs while avoiding potential conflicts

+## Automatic (default) namespace determinism

+Determining the default namespace for unqualified identifiers relies on the search across specified candidate namespaces.
+This is trivial to state but introduces a question which namespaces are known at any one point during parsing and what is the "content" within those namespaces at the same time.

+Just using what was parsed previously would fail to account for forward references needed for cyclic relations between elements, varying order of parsing multi-file schemas and use of `extend` to modify existing definitions.
+Our options are to either introduce and leverage the parsing order or to define ways to address this such that the parsing order is not important.
+We'll try to support any order as the approach is more flexible and easier to use, though it does introduce additional parser complexity.
+The approach can be summed up as follows:

+*Namespace defaulting for any one element will only be done after all chances of it being affected are eliminated.*

+What that means in practice is that the process of translating the schema into an actionable model must be split into multiple phases:

+1. Parse everything without resolving any namespaceable identifiers, qualified or not.
+This is simply to gather all split/spread defintions together.
+Keep a record of all references (again, qualified or not) that will need to be resolved.
+2. Resolve `namespace` identifiers, nested and not.
+3. Resolve `scalar`, `enum`, `interface`, `type`, `union`, `input` and `directive` ***declarations*** (not field or input argument type references, see next).
+4. Resolve field/output and input argument type references.
+5. Resolve `interface` field identifiers in interfaces that do not implement (extend) interfaces with unresolved field identifiers.
+Repeat this process until identifiers of all fields of all interfaces are resolved.
+Note that this can also be defined/done recursively - to resolve field identifiers of an interface, first ensure that all field identifiers of all interfaces it implements/extends are resolved.
+6. Resolve all `type` field identifiers.
+7. Resolve all `input` field identifiers.
+8. Resolve all field input argument type identifiers.

+Note that relevant collision detection, validation can be done at each resolution step.

 # Allow directives on directives